wslh-bio/augur-nf/README.md

 "Augur is the bioinformatics toolkit to track evolution from sequence and serological data.
 It provides a collection of commands which are designed to be composable into larger processing pipelines."

+The processes in this pipeline depend on a [Docker-ized version of Augur](https://github.com/StaPH-B/docker-builds/tree/master/augur/7.0.2).

 #### Using the pipeline
 The pipeline is designed to start from assembled genomes in fasta format.
 All assemblies must be in the same fasta file.
 Additionally, a reference genome in Genbank format, a tsv of metadata, a tsv containing a hex color code for each country of origin in your sample, a tsv containing latitude and longitude coordinates for each country of origin in your sample and an Auspice config file are required.
 Please see this [tutorial](https://nextstrain-augur.readthedocs.io/en/stable/tutorials/zika_tutorial.html) for more information on the file format requirements for each input.